Orange Avenue Backbone Bikeway

 Project Background

-The Orange Avenue Backbone Bikeway will transform Orange Avenue from Downtown Long Beach to North Long Beach into a safer, more accessible multi-modal corridor.
-The project will implement innovative pedestrian and bicycle infrastructure enhancements, improve pedestrian and traffic safety, and expand connectivity for cyclists along a path that will span across the City.
+The Orange Avenue Backbone Bikeway project will transform Orange Avenue, a north-south active transportation corridor from Downtown Long Beach to North Long Beach, into a smoother, safer, and more accessible multi-modal road.
+The project will rehabilitate the pavement, implement innovative pedestrian and bicycle infrastructure enhancements, and improve pedestrian and traffic safety.

 Project Features